 Working alongside a great leader is the key to our success, in addition to our efforts and dedication to the tasks at hand.

-Are You Listening to Leaders that hace been Successful?
+Are You Listening to Successful Leaders?

 If you have ideas about listening to leaders that might be helpful to readers, share them in the comments section below.
 Thanks!